wormtable/wormtable/docs/source/api.rst

     6

 Tables that are opened should be closed when they are no longer needed.
-This is done using the :func:`close` function, again analogous to Python file handling.
+This is done using the :meth:`Table.close` method, again analogous to Python file handling.
 Trying to access a closed table results in an error::